VH-Lab/NDI-matlab/docs/reference/+ndi/neuron.m.md

   For ndi.element objects, this returns 0 so that underlying ndi.probe epochs are added.

-Help for ndi.neuron/issyncgraphroot is inherited from superclass NDI.ELEMENT
+Help for ndi.neuron/issyncgraphroot is inherited from superclass ndi.element
 ```

 ---